Vlemert/yarfl/README.md

 Either a validation function, or an array of validation functions.

+#### initialValue

+Define the initial value of the field (string, number, or boolean).

+_Note: if you render multiple fields with the same name, the first field that mounts will 'win' and it's `initialValue` will be taken.
+Even if the `initialValue` of that field is empty or undefined._

 ### <Yarfl.SubField />

 Use this component to create a section in your form.